will-thompson-k/deeplearning-nlp-models/README.md

 A small, interpretable codebase containing the re-implementation of a few "deep" NLP papers in ![pytorch_emblem](media/Pytorch_logo.png).

-Models: word2vec, transformer, gpt.
+<ins>Current models</ins>: word2vec, transformer, gpt.

-The goal of this project is to get into the weeds of some of the most recent deep learning model architectures.
+This is a compact tutorial for those interested in getting into the weeds the latest nlp model architectures.
+Other repos I found too sprawling to follow.

 ## Contents